info442-sp19-undefined/hw3/README.md

 - After the organizer has chosen a category, they will have the option to click on a button that will create a room.
 This will lead them to a waiting room where the organizer will be able to oversee how many people has joined the room and determine whether to begin the game by selecting a button to start the game.
 - There must be at least two people including organizer in the room to start the game.
 If the Organizer presses the button to start the game without having at least two people then, an error message will show and prompt the Organizer to begin when they have enough people.
 - Once the game has started, every new question will be displayed initially to the Organizer and they will determine whether they wish to display the question for every player to answer by pressing on a button that will publish the question.
 Likewise, they have the option to skip the question without showing the question to players in the room by pressing the a button.
-- For every published question, the organizer has to click on a button that indicates the start of discussion time before moving onto the next question.
-This prompts the players to facilitate in face-to-face discussion about the question.
-After every player has exchanged answers to the question, the organizer may click on a button that will take them to the screen with the next question.
 - Organizer is able to see how many people answered the question at all times through a number counter on their screen.
 - Organizer’s will oversee the entire game, by seeing what the participants have answered and how many participants have answered.
 - Organizer does not have the ability to input their own answers to the questions.